-- Goals and objectives clearly stated. - · Resource inventory that identifies- - Existing resource conditions and concerns. - Ecological site or forage suitability group. - Opportunities to enhance resource conditions. - Location and condition of structural improvements such as fences, water developments, etc., including seasonal availability and quality of watering sites. - Forage inventory of the expected forage quality, quantity, and species in each management unit(s). - Forage-animal balance developed for the grazing plan that ensures forage produced or available meets forage demand of livestock and/or wildlife. - Grazing plan developed for livestock that identifies periods of grazing and/or browsing, deferment, rest, and/or other treatment activities for each management unit that accommodates the flexibility needed for adaptive management decisions as supported by the contingency plan and monitoring plan in order to meet goals and objectives. - Contingency plan developed that details potential problems (i.e., drought, flooding, and insects) and serves as a guide for adaptive management decisions in grazing prescription adjustments in order to mitigate resource and economic effects. - Monitoring plan developed with appropriate protocols and records that assess whether the grazing strategy is resulting in a movement toward meeting goals and objectives.
+- Goals and objectives clearly stated.

+- · Resource inventory that identifies-

+- Existing resource conditions and concerns.

+- Ecological site or forage suitability group.

+- Opportunities to enhance resource conditions. - Location and condition of existing structural improvements such as fences, water developments, etc., including seasonal availability and quality of watering sites. - Forage inventory of the existing (benchmark) forage quality, quantity, and species in each management unit(s). - Animal Inventory of the existing (benchmark) operation. - Forage-animal balance of the existing (benchmark) operation. - The number of cool season paddocks and warm season paddocks needed, based on the planned number of grazing days and the number of recovery days needed for the applicable forage species. - Forage inventory of the expected forage quality, quantity, and species in each management unit(s) for the planned scenario. - Animal Inventory of the planned scenario. - The NCSU Forage Facts Grazing Guidance document that specifies "start/stop" grazing heights and applicable recovery times according to the species and time of year. - Forage-animal balance developed for the grazing plan that ensures forage produced or available meets forage demand of livestock and/or wildlife. - Grazing plan developed for livestock that identifies periods of grazing and/or browsing, deferment, rest, and/or other treatment activities for each management unit that accommodates the flexibility needed for adaptive management decisions as supported by the contingency plan and monitoring plan in order to meet goals and objectives. - Description of any inorganic and/or organic nutrient applications that are needed and/or planned to achieve the results prescribed in the grazing plan. - All planned actions necessary to achieve the results prescribed in the grazing plan, including supporting conservation practices, changes in herd numbers, changes in herd management, changes in forage management, etc.. - If applicable, planned location of sacrifice area(s) along with specifications for use and management. - If some annual supplemental feeding is needed, specifications for the expected time period, location, feed type, estimated amount, feed management, and feed distribution - Contingency plan developed that details potential problems (i.e., drought, flooding, and insects) and serves as a guide for adaptive management decisions in grazing prescription adjustments in order to mitigate resource and economic effects. - Operation and Maintenance Plan. - Monitoring plan that includes the use of the Pasture Condition Score sheet to assess the results of implementing the grazing strategy.
 Short-term and long-term monitoring may be needed to determine outcomes and support timely adaptive management decisions.
-Identify the key areas, key plants, or other monitoring indicators that the manager should evaluate in making grazing management decisions.
+Identify the key areas, key plants, or other monitoring indicators that the manager should evaluate in making grazing management decisions. - Signature block for the Conservation Planner - Signature block for the Producer where he/she acknowledges the plan has been reviewed and his/her agreement to implement the plan.